 But we may share another problem with those Victorians that makes cleaning house a burdensome job.

-Susan Strasser, professor of history at the University of Delaware, and author of Never Done: A History of American Housework, reminds us that Victorian interior design embraced a "more is more" aesthetic.
+Susan Strasser, professor of history at the University of Delaware, and author of Never Done: A History of American Housework (a library book, now out of print), reminds us that Victorian interior design embraced a "more is more" aesthetic.
 Intricately patterned wallpapers, heavy draperies, thick carpets, ornate furniture, tapestries, collections of porcelain, exotic souvenirs, hunting trophies and more filled the typical home.
 "It made spring cleaning much more difficult than it would've been in a home without tchotchkes," writes Strasser.

 - Benefit others.
 The possessions you rarely use sit and gather dust.
 Before you make another trip to the container store, consider donating your excess.